SJarno/angular-spring-register-login/README.md

 Testing grounds for future reference.
 User can register to service, and depending on the role can check different content.

-The actual authentication is done with session with Spring Security.
+The actual authentication is done with session(Sessionid) and a token(xhr) with Spring Security, and Angular.
 Tested in production at Heroku, and works.

 ## Features
 Three pre-made users with different roles using postConstruct: